 We live and work in the wilds of the Mayenne countryside on the border of the Loire Valley, France.
 And I relish all the contact I have with the customers of our handmade oak furniture business.
 Most of our clients come to us through our website, some know exactly what they want and don’t need much from me.
 More often than not though, I end up spending quite a bit of time with a client, even if it is only by email – discussing design, preparing and altering drawings, advising and giving confidence to ideas.
 I love this part of my job and I get a great sense of satisfaction from building a rapport with each one.

-Most of our customers are in the UK and generally Ezra will take time out of the workshop to make the furniture deliveries in person.
-Or pass the furniture on to one of our trusted couriers to deliver for us.
 When it came to deliver some of our handmade oak dining chairs to a client 600 km away in France, we couldn’t find a courier for love nor money.
 And so rather than losing custom, we offered to do the delivery ourselves.
 As long as our costs were covered, let’s do it, even if it means two days out of the workshop…..why not?

 The week before any delivery is always a bit nail-biting.
 Working to a deadline holds a sense dread of something unforeseen cropping up, but we do love the excitement of the finish.
 And, of course, the endless joy of pleasing another customer.
 The leather for these dining chairs arrived ridiculously late, so that was the nail-biting part.
 But happily everything else fell into place.
 The final quality control checks were made, paperwork organised, auberge booked and routes planned.
 And yes, one last detail….the organisation of the no means small, but delightful task of looking after our 4 children for 24 hours whilst we are away.